Reading & writing

 Tip: Encourage writing about holidays.

 Writing can be an important addition to your holiday observances.
 Invite your child to write and illustrate stories about her favorite holiday traditions.
-Encourage her to add lots of details by using all her senses in descriptions: How the potato pancakes smell at Hannukah, how the candles glisten at Kwanzaa, what the Christmas carols sound like, how the wrapping paper feels as she rips open her presents.
+Encourage her to add lots of details by using all her senses in descriptions: How the potato pancakes smell at Hanukkah, how the candles glisten at Kwanzaa, what the Christmas carols sound like, how the wrapping paper feels as she rips open her presents.
 Make the story into a book—either on the computer or handwritten and stapled together—and save as a new family tradition to read and reread each year.

 Write an informational piece that introduces a topic, groups related information clearly, uses facts and details, and ends with a concluding statement or section.